Rules & Regulations

 - Upon arrival at ODE, please ensure to pick up your studio owner and teacher packages

-- Dancers must always be ready to perform 30 minutes prior to their scheduled time.
+- Dancers must always be ready to perform 30 minutes before their scheduled time.
 Report backstage to the ODE Stage Manager 4 dances before your scheduled number.

-- For safety reasons, with the exception of rosin, the use of baby powder and other agents is not tolerated.
+- For safety reasons, except for rosin, the use of baby powder and other agents is not tolerated.

 - Please be advised that studios will be held responsible for any damages to theatre change rooms.
 Any personal belongings, costumes or dance apparel left behind at the competition will not be the responsibility of The One Dance Experience.

-- Photography/videography is strictly prohibited in the theatre, as professional services will be provided.
-Each studio will receive a link to share and download high definition photos of every performance.
+- Photography/videography is strictly prohibited in the theatre as professional services will be provided.
+All photos and videos will be available for download, free of charge, on the DanceBUG App.

 - All judging results are FINAL and non-negotiable.